“The best way to find out if you can trust somebody is to trust them.”

 But small talk quickly faded, replaced by familiar comfort food: shared workplace complaints.

-He described a recent project his team had wrapped up—a project I would’ve been responsible for had I not moved on.
-Between lukewarm sips of hotel coffee, he shared his frustrations, subtly hinting at how much smoother things might’ve gone had I still been there.
+Chuck described a recent project his team had wrapped up—one I might’ve been involved in days of yore.
+Between lukewarm sips of hotel coffee, he shared his frustrations, subtly hinting at how much smoother things might’ve gone had I still been around.

-Then, without warning, he stopped mid-sentence and asked, awkwardly earnest, “Was I annoying to work with?”
+Then, without warning, Chuck stopped mid-sentence and asked, awkwardly earnest, “Was I annoying to work with?”

 The question landed abruptly—like someone handing me a mirror at precisely the wrong angle.
-I laughed nervously, buying myself time before answering diplomatically, “Yes…sometimes.”
+I laughed nervously, buying myself time before answering diplomatically, “Hmm… well, yes…sometimes.”

 We both chuckled, letting the awkwardness dissolve into safer topics like mutual acquaintances and industry gossip.

-But long after the conference ended—after I’d abandoned my name badge in a hotel trash bin overflowing with identical lanyards—his question lingered.
-Because the honest answer was far less diplomatic and far more emphatic than I’d admitted: yes, he was incredibly annoying to work with.
-So much so, in fact, it partly influenced my decision to leave.
+But long after the conference ended, Chuck’s question lingered.
+Because the honest answer was far less diplomatic and far more emphatic: yes, he was annoying.
+Gold-medal-in-the-annoying-olympics annoying.

-And here’s the funny thing (funny in hindsight, anyway): it wasn’t the edits themselves that annoyed me most.
-It was realizing I’d quietly become his psychic assistant, pre-editing my work to avoid the inevitable back-and-forth that followed any hint of original thought.
+And here’s the funny part (funny in hindsight, anyway): it wasn’t the edits that wore me down.
+It was realizing I’d become his psychic assistant, filtering every decision through the question: “What would Chuck change?”

 It was easier, frankly, to just surrender up front.